kennethdavidbuck/ember-cli-storagekit/README.md

 * clear
 * length

 Storagekit makes no assumptions about where you would like to make the service available.
-As such you need to create you must specify your own injections.
+As such you need to specify your own injections.

 ### initializer
 ```javascript